o1-labs/proof-systems/book/src/rfcs/foreign_field_mul.md

 * Intermediate product elimination
 * Combining multiplications

-The rest of this document describes each part into in details.
+The rest of this document describes each part in detail.

-## Parameters
+## Parameter selection

 This section describes important parameters that we require and how they are computed.